kswope/book-learnin/README.md

 Using spies mitigates a common criticism of mock-object testing, which is that it can be difficult to look at a mock test and see exactly what behavior is being tested for.
-(I don't see how this is more clear that an ordinary mock, doesn't a spy just break up a partial mock into two parts?)
+(I don't see how this is more clear that an ordinary mock, doesn't a spy just turn a stub into a mock?)

 >